saltcute/kook-arisa/README.md

 ## Streamer Middleman?

-Due to limitation on KOOK's side, one single bot can only strveam to one voice channel. `kook-arisa` get around with that limitation by using separate bots for each play session.
+Due to limitation on KOOK's side, one single bot can only stream to one voice channel. `kook-arisa` get around with that limitation by using separate bots for each play session.
 This was originally done by using `/v3/guild/join` endpoint.
 However, this was soon patched by KOOK (reasonably), so that bots can no longer join an arbitary server own its own.

 As a workaround, streamer middleman is implemented by using a normal user account to invite the bot to the server.
 The middleman will first join the server with `/v2/guilds/join` and then invite the bot using oauth2 (Yes you hear it right lol and see details [here](./src/menu/arisa/playback/local/controller.ts#L128-L161)).